Pirated movie release types

-Pirated movie release types are the different types of pirated movies and television series that are shared on the Internet.
+Pirated movie release types are the different types of movies and television series that are shared via online piracy — shared illicitly over the Internet.
 The quality and popularity of pirated movie release types vary widely, due to the different sources and methods used for acquiring the video content, the development and adoption of encoding formats, and differing preferences on the part of suppliers and end users as to quality and size-efficiency.

 Pirated movie releases may be derived from cams, which have distinctly low quality; screener and workprint discs or digital distribution copies (DDC), telecine copies from analog reels, video on demand (VOD) or TV recordings, and DVD and Blu-ray rips.
-They are seen in Peer-to-peer file sharing networks, pirated websites and rarely on video sharing websites such as YouTube and Dailymotion due to their strict copyright rules.
+They are seen in peer-to-peer file sharing networks, pirated websites and rarely on video sharing websites such as YouTube and Dailymotion due to their strict copyright rules.

-Pirated movies are usually released in many formats and different versions as better sources become available.
-The versions are usually encoded in the popular formats at the time of encoding.
+Pirated movies are usually released in many file formats and different versions as better sources become available.
+The versions are usually encoded in the popular formats (e.g .mp4 or .mkv) at the time of encoding.
 The sources for pirated copies have often changed with time in response to technology or anti-piracy measures.